On this page

 - kindergarten

 These services can be privately owned, or owned and operated by a community group.
 Some are based within a workplace or university for staff and students to use for their children.
-There are also teen parent units where parents can study while their children go to an associated early childhood centre.
+There are also teen parent units where parents can attend school while their children go to an associated early learning service.

 Some services have a particular language and cultural focus.
 For example, puna reo are early learning services which promote te reo and tikanga Māori.
 Others have a specific set of beliefs about teaching and learning, for example, Rudolf Steiner and Montessori.